Azure/Industrial-IoT/README.md

                                Directory: 'CertificateStores/IoTHub'
       -h, --help                 show this message and exit

-There are a couple of environment variables which could be used to control the application:
+There are a couple of environment variables which can be used to control the application:
 _HUB_CS: sets the IoTHub owner connectionstring
 _GW_LOGP: sets the filename of the log file to use
 _TPC_SP: sets the path to store certificates of trusted stations